Varithena can be ordered directly through Boston Scientific. Order Varithena

 Polidocanol 1% endovenous microfoam (Varithena) was not statistically different from endovenous thermal ablation (ETA) for venous closure from 3 months up to 6 years.

-PEM (Varithena) had higher odds for vein closure and was statistically significantly differentiated from PCF from 3 months up to 6 years.
+PEM (Varithena) had higher odds for vein closure and was statistically significantly differentiated from physician-compounded foam (PCF) from 3 months up to 6 years.

 • A sensitivity analysis found venous closure findings were robust at follow-up intervals of 12 months or greater and up to 6 years.

-There is no evidence that Varithena is associated with an increased risk of DVT compared to endovenous thermal ablation or PCF treatment.
+There is no evidence that associates Varithena with an increased risk of DVT compared to endovenous thermal ablation.

 Time period